8 ways you can unlock the secrets of customer lifetime value

 7 – Creating customer loyalty using customer lifetime value

-Customer loyalty is often measured by the issue of points, and it’s those points are used to represent the value of the customer to the business.
+Customer loyalty is often measured by the issue of points.
+Points are used to represent the value of the customer to the business.

 Now you’ve started using customer lifetime value (CLV) as a measurement, you’ve got an indicator that tells you how much each customer is worth.

-Based on this, you can use this different stages of your customer value as a ‘trigger’ to offer new benefits, special discounts or whatever else you think might be appropriate.
+With your customer lifetime value (CLV) metric in place, you can use metric as a ‘trigger’ to offer new benefits, special discounts or whatever else you think might be appropriate.

 The process would work the same way as a sales funnel, so we this process a loyalty funnel.